Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

-The small background size has also a disadvantage.
-Due to the small background size, the outskirts of large galaxies get subtracted which erroneously truncates their surface brightness profiles.
+The small background size also has a disadvantage.
+Due to the small background size, the outskirts of large galaxies get subtracted, which erroneously truncates their surface brightness profiles.
 Hence, we perform additional \verb+SExtractor+ runs with adjusted background subtraction parameters for relatively large and bright objects.
-For those runs, we use \verb+BACK_SIZE=225+ (at the distance of Abell 1656, scaled for Abell 262), as well as a detection threshold of $3\,\sigma$ above the background and a minimum detection area of 450 pixels (again at the distance of Abell 1656, scaled for Abell 262).
+For those runs, we use \verb+BACK_SIZE=225+ (at the distance of A1656, scaled for A262), as well as a detection threshold of $3\,\sigma$ above the background and a minimum detection area of 450 pixels (again at the distance of A1656, scaled for A262).

 Finally, a third \verb+SExtractor+ run is performed.
 Its only purpose is to obtain a better mask (segmentation map) for the largest objects.
 As the \verb+SExtractor+ segmentation maps only provide masks down to the detection threshold, the segmentation maps are too shallow.
-For this run, we smooth the $g'$-band image strongly using a 2-D Gaussian with a standard deviation of $\sigma=5\,\mathrm{px}$.
-The background is subtracted just like for the initial \verb+SExtractor+ run for large and bright galaxies, but as detection threshold we use $27.4\,g'\,\mathrm{mag \,arcsec^{-2}}$ and a minimum detection area of 8000 pixels at the distance of Abell 262 (again scaled for each cluster).
-Note that all segmentation maps obtained from \verb+SExtractor+ runs on smoothed images actually do provide masks that cover even fainter surface brightness regions than the detection threshold when applied to the non-smoothed images be.
+For this run, we smooth the $g'$-band image strongly, using a 2D Gaussian with a standard deviation of $\sigma$ = 5 px.
+The background is subtracted just like for the initial \verb+SExtractor+ run for large and bright galaxies, but as detection threshold, we use $27.4\,g'\,\mathrm{mag \,arcsec^{-2}}$ and a minimum detection area of 8000 pixels at the distance of A262 (again scaled for each cluster).
+Note that all segmentation maps obtained from \verb+SExtractor+ runs on smoothed images actually do provide masks that cover even fainter surface brightness regions than the detection threshold when applied to the nonsmoothed images.